Frog debuts a radical new business model. Can it save independent design?

 So Frog is trying something new.
 It’s folding all of the current FrogVentures startups into a fund at the VC firm Tuesday Capital.
 Frog will own a percentage of the fund like any other investor would.
 Meanwhile, FrogVentures’ Imboden will join weekly meetings at Tuesday Capital, weighing in on decisions and investments the firm makes.
 (FrogVentures as it’s been since 2014 will still continue to invest in a couple startups a year, but the vast majority of Frog’s startup efforts will be with Tuesday Capital.)

 Tuesday Capital will naturally point clients to Frog.
-This allows Frog to get shorter-term cash revenue via more traditional design work, which, incidentally, it can invest right back into Tuesday Capital’s portfolio if it chooses.
+This allows Frog to get shorter-term cash revenue via more traditional design work.
 “It has the added benefit that, frankly, we can afford to [take on] more startups because we’re realizing revenue and profit in [the same] year,” says Zimmerman, who hopes that Frog will invest in anywhere from two to four times as many startups with Tuesday Capital’s help than it would have going solo.

 Then, as Tuesday Capital invests more into Frog’s companies, Frog gives Tuesday Capital design vouchers, which is like a credits system that Tuesday Capital portfolio companies can claim for some pro bono design work from Frog.

-Interestingly, every FrogVentures portfolio company agreed to be transferred to Tuesday Capital.
+Interestingly, most FrogVentures portfolio companies agreed to be transferred to Tuesday Capital.
 And why not?
 “Zoom in one layer further out, and where we get to now is that everybody is performing a natural act,” says Imboden.
 “Frog is delivering value to these companies by getting to market faster, reducing risk, building stronger bonds with customers.
 That’s our core business.
 We do that all day and night.
 We’d gotten good at an unnatural act—building and maintaining an investment portfolio—but for [Tuesday Capital] that’s the core business.”

 The next few years will be telling to watch as Frog pioneers a new model.
 If it works, don’t be surprised to see other design firms follow suit.
 Because it simply doesn’t make sense for a design consultancy to operate paycheck to paycheck when the practice has minted so many billion-dollar companies.